Sanaz-Tak/sanaz/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Sanaz! (pronounced: Sa-Naaz)"
+title: "Hi there, I'm Sanaz!"
 author_profile: true
 redirect_from:
   - /about/